mandraga/klipper4m200/README.md

 ```
 Then, using sunxi-tools, you can upload a uboot image like this:
 ```
-sunxi-tools$ sudo ./sunxi-fel uboot u-boot-sunxi-with-spl-4m200.bin
+sunxi-tools$ sudo ./sunxi-fel uboot u-boot-sunxi-with-spl.bin
 ```
 It starts uboot and you can browse files and dump data.

-Then you can use this uboot prompt to save or restore data from a usb stick.
+Then you can use this uboot prompt to boot Armbian from the usb stick.

-Because uboot data transfers are no more than 16MB on this machine, we must do some workaroud.
-A set of scripts allows you to:
+Once in Linux, a set of scripts allows you to:
 - dump the original disk image on the usb stick.
 - flash the device with a custom image, like a Debian.